Serviciul Roman de Informatii

 About us

-Screeners conducting screening process at all civil aviations airports in Romania are military personnel of the Antiterrorist Brigade, a specialized unit of the Romanian Intelligence Service, and are cleared by the Romanian Civil Aeronautical Authority (RCAA) for conducting such an activity.
+Security staff performing security screening at all airports in Romania are military personnel of the Romanian Intelligence Service, certified by the Romanian Civil Aeronautical Authority to perform such activities.

-Screening process is one of the most important security measures at an airport.
-It aims at identifying threats that can eventually turn into acts of unlawful intervention on aircraft.
+Security screening is one of the most important security measures at an airport.
+It aims at identifying threats that could turn into acts of unlawful interference on board aircraft.

-In order to prevent/ thwart such actions and to protect people in airport public areas, the Antiterrorist Brigade carries out the following activities at the airport:
+In order to prevent/thwart such actions and to protect people transiting airports, the security officers carry out the following activities at the airport:

-• screening process of crew members/ persons other than passengers and items carried by them;
+• security screening of crew members/airport employees and the items carried by them;

-• necessary protection measures and fast response actions to thwart an attack launched in the public area in order to prevent it or mitigate its effects.
+• ensuring the necessary protection measures and prompt actions to counter or mitigate the effects of an attack launched in the public area.

 Legislation

-Civil aviation security is regulated by norms developed by national institutions, European and international organizations in the field.
-Screening process as part of this system falls under these rules, on all its components.
-The main normative acts regulating airport security are the following:
+Civil aviation security is regulated by norms established by national institutions, European and international organizations in the field.
+Security screening as part of this system falls under these rules, on all its components.
+The main normative acts regulating security screening at airports are the following:

-• Annex 17 to the Chicago Convention - classified content;
+• Annex no.17 to the Chicago Convention - classified content;

 • Internal Operating Procedures - classified content.